scottishwildcat/rssmenu-safari/README.md

 #RSS Menu Extension for Safari
 ##(c) 2012-16 Calum Benson

+Note: Stable branch (and probably the only useful one, at this point) is rssfeed-2.

 ###What Does It Do?

 * Adds a menu button to your Safari toolbar that lists autodiscovered feeds (per the [RSS Autodiscovery Spec](http://www.rssboard.org/rss-autodiscovery))